guzart/neutrino-preset-typescript-react/README.md

 ❯ yarn start
 ✔ Development server running on: http://localhost:5000
 [at-loader] Using typescript from typescript and "tsconfig.json" from tsconfig.json.
+⠇ Waiting for initial build to finish
+[at-loader] Checking started in a separate process...
+[at-loader] Ok, 0.128 sec.
 ✔ Build completed
 ```